Acacia Gardens

 Table Chart PROFILE FAQ

-Acacia Gardens features high concentrations of family households, with a median household size of 3.2 people
+Acacia Gardens features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 89.2% of all households, including 57.6% couples with children, 19.1% couples without children, and 11.0% single parent families.
-Non-family households make up the remaining 10.8%, with lone person households at 9.4% and group households comprising 1.2%.
-The median household size is 3.2 people.
+Family households account for 89.2% of all households, including 57.6% couples with children, 19.1% couples without children, and 11.0% single parent families.
+Non-family households constitute the remaining 10.8%, with lone person households at 9.4% and group households comprising 1.2% of the total.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households